Addendum One Carbon Dioxide

 By looking at annual averages (thereby averaging out seasonal effects) and adjusting for temperature variations, the progression of carbon dioxide’s contribution to the total Greenhouse effect may be plotted against CO2 concentration.

-The current IPCC (per their AR6 report) favours a ‘central’ factor of 5.35 for the range of theoretically determined factors.
+The current IPCC (per their AR6 report) favours a ‘central’ factor of 5.35 for the range of theoretically determined factors used in the Arrhenus form equations of climate modelling.

-Greenhouse effect = a * tanh(b * CO2 concentration)
+• Greenhouse effect = a * tanh(b times CO2 concentration in ppm)

 Note: the red line shown above is a best-fit empirical relationship and the parameter values giving the best-fit are not underpinned by theoretical calculations.
 This argues that the relationship which fits the ‘real world’, although determined empirically, is superior to the theoretical calculation resulting from the circular reasoning of the Anointed modelers.